 - Should I use my studio iPad to enhance group lessons?
 If yes, how would I go about it?
-The Mayron Cole Piano Method has several piano books available on the iTunes store.
-Look under Piano Made Easy.
-Each lesson is ninety-nine cents.
-The music is orchestrated, the artwork is animated, and the theory worksheets can be worked with the touch of a finger on the correct answer.
+The Mayron Cole Piano Method digital files and MP3 recordings are now available for free!
+The music is orchestrated, the artwork is animated, and the theory worksheets can be worked with the touch of a finger on the correct answer!

 - Would you recommend I use the same piano method for private and group teaching?
 The Mayron Cole Piano Method was written for group piano instruction when I could not find any good group piano material.
 But through the years, many teachers have told us that they use our method for group and private lessons.
 They like that the theory that is included with our books is relevant to the music being learned.
 And they like that ALL the material needed is in ONE BOOK.
 The Mayron Cole Piano Method is the only method published that takes a student from the kindergarten level to the college level in piano knowledge.
 Each of our piano method books equal four to five of the “smaller” books sold by other piano methods.